 The reasons behind the astronomical pace of change are not hard to understand.
 First of all, Cisco predicts that 80 percent of all traffic will be comprised of video by 2019.
 In line with this trend, all sorts of organizations–from educational institutions to B2B companies–are using more video.

-Second, the widespread access to Internet, cheaper data plans, and faster broadband is quickly making online video accessible from anywhere and at any time.
+Second, the widespread access to the Internet, cheaper data plans, and faster broadband is quickly making online videos accessible from anywhere and at any time.

 Third, video consumption has skyrocketed on video sharing sites and social media platforms such as YouTube and Facebook (video consumption increased 94 percent from 2013 to 2014).